About

 In addition to demonstrating that you possess the required competencies, the ideal candidate must be able to demonstrate:

-• Primary degree (NFQ level 8 or equivalent) in Engineering, Science, or other appropriate relevant discipline.
+• A primary degree (NFQ level 8 or equivalent) in Mining Engineering or Civil Engineering or equivalent.

 • Possession of a full driving licence (Category B).